E-Cycle WA information for local governments

 Collecting electronic products

-Local governments may want to work with the Materials Management and Financing Authority to provide collection sites at public facilities.
+Local governments may want to work with the MMFA to provide collection sites at public facilities.
 Local governments must register with us if they want to be compensated by a recycling plan for collecting electronics.
 Find out how to register as a collector.
 For information about the eligibility of collection events, see Collection Event FAQ.

 Local government & community satisfaction reports

 Local governments and communities are encouraged to submit an annual "Satisfaction Report" to us by March 1, but may do so throughout the year.
 The entity responsible for preparing the solid waste management plan for an area is responsible for submitting the Satisfaction Report.
 The report must use a template we provide that will include:

 - Accessibility and convenience of services, and how they are working in their community